-Donald R. Pongrace is co-leader of the firm’s public law and policy practice which comprises more than 75 lawyers and advisors.
-He currently focuses his attention on policy issues relating to Sub-Saharan Africa and U.S. domestic policy issues at the federal, state and tribal levels, providing strategic advice to, and advocacy on behalf of, major corporations, foreign governments and tribal groups.
+Donald Pongrace provides strategic advice and advocates on behalf of tribal groups, governments and corporations.
+He has been involved in significant policy issues around the world, and he currently focuses his attention on policy issues relating to Sub-Saharan Africa and U.S. domestic policy issues at the federal, state and tribal levels, providing strategic advice to, and advocacy primarily on behalf of, tribal governments and tribal groups.

 - Lead counsel for tribe in Colorado River basin drought contingency plan, including developing overall Arizona drought plan and negotiating tribe’s role in it.

 - Lead counsel for tribe in innovative federal funding for BIE school through a lease back arrangement, which provided accelerated funding and construction and will serve as model for other federal Indian infrastructure and construction projects.

 - Counsel to foreign candidate for president of the Democratic Republic of Congo, seeking U.S. support for free and fair elections there.

 - Lead counsel to California tribe in implementation of its congressionally approved Indian water rights settlement, including obtaining court approvals and meeting other conditions of enforceability.

 - Lead counsel for tribe seeking congressional approval of tribal trust accounting claim, which included congressional approval of all federal undocumented rights-of-way on reservation, the payment of damages and the addition of 3600 acres of new reservation lands to the tribe’s reservation.